Insights

 | Payment allocation | Payments above minimum applied to highest APR balance first | Minimum payments to lower-rate balances first; only payments above minimum go to higher-rate balances first |

-| Cashback rewards | 3% on largest spending category; 1.5% on all other purchases | 2% on purchases |
+| Cashback rewards | 2% on home purchases; 1% on all other purchases | 2% on purchases |

 | Fees (shared) | Both: No annual, cancellation, or prepayment fees; no traditional HELOC setup/maintenance fees (government recording fees still apply) | |